top of page

 I learnt in my Theories and Techniques stage that “To achieve successful responses to my Calls, I need to make sure that they look professional and presentable.
 “Getting common industry terms right, such as avails, pins and holds, eliminates confusion for actors and agents and establishes faith in the production.”
 Knowing this, helped me throughout my Experimentation and I sought advice from more experienced designers which I will go into more detail about in the Experimentation Stage of my Final Evaluation.

-“The most important part of pre-production will always be your scripting and storyboarding.
+I decided to go with Storyboards as I had learnt within my Process Report that “The most important part of pre-production will always be your scripting and storyboarding.
 It provides the foundation that you’ll spend the rest of your time trying to build upon.”
 So I wanted to find the most effective way to begin the foundation of my film, especially visually.
 It states here Scripts and Storyboards are both the most important parts of pre-production, but I chose to stick with Storyboards as I specialise in the visual aspect of my films.

 If I’m being honest the Planning Technqiues was one of the least problematic stages of my Final Major Project.
 The only thing I wish I could have done better looking back at it now was where I stated last year, I watched tutorials on how to improve my Storyboards, when it came to Planning Experimentation and especially Planning, I had completely forgotten how to do this which resulted in my Storyboards being a document I never ended up using on Production Days.
 In essence, this lack of learning made my Storyboards pointless when it came to Filming.